Media-Smart/cheetahinfer/README.md

 ## Introduction
-CheetahInfer is a C++ inference SDK based on TensorRT.
+CheetahInfer is a pure C++ inference SDK based on TensorRT, which supports fast inference of classifier and object detector.

 ## Prerequisites
 CheetahInfer has several dependencies: